Rights of union representatives under collective agreements

 The Efling union representative course is organized so that the union representative's absence from work does not exceed one day per month, and then union representatives retain their regular salary for up to ten working days per year.
 The total entitlement according to Article 14.2.9.1 provides a maximum of 10 days per year.

-In all cases, the head of the institution shall be notified with reasonable notice of planned absences due to courses so that the employer can make the necessary arrangements.
-If a union representative attends a full day of courses, he will not be required to perform work that day
+In all cases, the head of the institution must be notified with reasonable notice of any planned absences due to courses so that the employer can make necessary arrangements.
+If a confidential employee spends the entire day of a course, he shall not be required to work that day

 14.2.10.1 This agreement on union representatives does not affect the rights of those trade unions that already have further rights in their agreements than those set out here regarding union representatives.

-Agreements: Collective agreement between the Union of Icelandic Local Authorities and Efling.
+Agreements: Collective agreement of the Association of Icelandic Municipalities and Efling.

 10.1 Security guards are permitted to elect the following union representatives: One for mobile patrol, one for local patrol and one for patrol in Kringlan.
 Union representatives at the workplace shall be given the opportunity to attend courses aimed at making them more competent in their work.
 Those who attend the courses shall retain their daily wages for 8 hours per day for up to 5 days per year, according to each individual's rate, whether the courses are held during the union representative's shift week or outside.
 Only one union representative shall attend a course at a time.